HazeStudioFR/HazeStudioFR/README.md

 C# Developer specializing in RagePluginHook/LSPDFR plugins.
 -----------------------------------------------------------

 I began my journey in mods for GTA V by creating EUP textures, progressing to models.
 Later, I messed around with ELS & Non-ELS vehicles, and during the COVID pandemic, I experimented with coding.
-It wasn't until my 11th grade computer tech class, which focused on Java, that my interest in learning C# intensified.
+It wasn't until my 11th-grade computer tech class, which focused on Java, that my interest in learning C# intensified.
 While I may not be a professional, I code for enjoyment and continuous learning.
 On another note, I recently earned my NREMT.
 I've developed a strong interest in the pre-hospital field, which began in 2021.
 Although I didn't join an ambulance company until 2022, I quickly obtained my EMR (A year almost to date before my EMT).
 Just a few days past my 18th birthday, I earned my EMT certification.
 My future plans include advancing to become a paramedic and eventually pursuing a career as a flight medic.

 * 🌍  I'm based in United States - East Coast
-* ✉️  You can contact me at [https://discord.gg/mV9kaACXkM](mailto:https://discord.gg/mV9kaACXkM)
+* ✉️  You can contact me at https://discord.gg/mV9kaACXkM
-* 🚀  I'm currently working on [PulseEMS - LSPDFR EMS Mod](http://www.lcpdfr.com/downloads/gta5mods/scripts/45092-pulseems/)
+* 🚀  I'm currently working on [PulseEMS - GTAV EMS Mod](http://www.lcpdfr.com/downloads/gta5mods/scripts/45092-pulseems/)
 * 🤝  I'm open to collaborating on LSPDFR Related Projects
 * ⚡  I love music and will always take suggestions on good songs for coding/gym/everyday life